 From a real Django project — "add overdue loans endpoint".
 Full pipeline, standard mode.

 tasuki mode fast skips Planner for simple tasks.
 The capability-based routing decides which agents run based on the task description.
-Security and Reviewer always run — those are non-negotiable.tasuki-plans/{feature}/status.md with checkboxes.
-When you say "continue" in a new session, the AI reads the status file, sees which stages are marked [x], and continues from the first [ ]..md file in .tasuki/agents/ with frontmatter (domains, triggers, priority, activation).
+Security and Reviewer always run — those are non-negotiable.tasuki-plans/{feature}/status.md.
+When you start a new session and say "continue", the next session reads this state, sees which stages are marked [x], and resumes from the first [ ].
+No context is lost..md file in .tasuki/agents/ with frontmatter (domains, triggers, priority, activation).
 Run tasuki discover — it auto-registers in the capability map.
 The Planner will route tasks to your custom agent when its domains match.
-See CONTRIBUTING.md for the format.Agent() sub-agents + mechanical hooks.
-Other tools get role-switching — the AI follows instructions in order but can't enforce hooks mechanically.
-The pipeline still runs, but TDD guard becomes advisory instead of blocking.
-Run tasuki onboard . --target=cursor to generate for your tool.tasuki doctor) that checks your Tasuki installation health outside of any pipeline — missing files, stale configs, broken hooks.10 seconds to onboard.
-Your AI assistant becomes a team.
+See CONTRIBUTING.md for the format.tasuki onboard . --target=cursor to generate for your tool.tasuki doctor) that checks your Tasuki installation health outside of any pipeline — missing files, stale configs, broken hooks.10 seconds to onboard.
+Say "tasuki" and the pipeline activates.